-English Language Learners (EAL-AB)
+English as an Additional Language (EAL)

 "A Student's first language is defined as any language other than English that a child was exposed to during early development and continues to be exposed to in the home or community."
 (Department of Education, England), and English as an additional language (EAL) refers to learners whose first language is not English.